meltano/meltano/docs/src/docs/contributing.md

 npm run dev # or yarn dev
 ```

+## Documentation

+### Text

+Follow the merge request and changelog portions of this contribution section for text-based documentation contributions.

+### Images

+When adding supporting visuals to documentation, adhere to:
+- Use Chrome in "incognito mode" (we do this to have the same browser bar for consistency across screenshots)
+- Screenshot the image at 16:9 aspect ratio with minimum 1280x720px
+- Place `.png` screenshot in `src/docs/.vuepress/public/screenshots/` with a descriptive name

 ## Code style

 Meltano uses [Black](https://github.com/ambv/black) and [ESLint](https://eslint.org/docs/rules/) to enforce a consistent code style.
 You may use `make lint` to automatically lint all your code, or `make show_lint` if you only want to see what needs to change.